desm01/textMergeApp/README.md

 I used the application for OpenAis GPT-2, but there's infinite other use cases that you can adopt it to

 When downloading and using GPT-2, I struggled to build my own data-sets as most of the data I downloaded was stored in hundreds
 (Sometimes thousands) of diffrent text files.
+So I was forced to manually combine the files by copying and pasting them.

-So I put together this application that will let people combine all the textfiles together into a singular file that can be used to fine-tune the nueral network.
+This was a rather time consuming and exhaustive process, as it would have taken considerable time to combine 10,000 articles into one giant file, so I put together this small app that will automate the process by combining all the textfiles together into a singular file that can be used to fine-tune the nueral network.

 The application stores each file in the single output file, and seperates the entries with <|startoftext|> and <|lastoftext|> I have done this becuase I found that when finetuneing GPT-2 you will get better results whenever you specify where new articles begin